What is Out Of Body Pop?

 I used to call it ‘Transcendental Pop’, because this intense, expressive sound felt relateably human, accessibly warm, and yet also a tad alien, modern, seperate from the standard narratives of Pop.
 It reminded me of transcendental phenomenology; the study of stepping back and analysing human experiences – or ‘phenomena’ – in isolation.
 You try to make sense of this experience without referencing what we know about the outer world, looking down on it from above.

-Two years later, whilst studing Social Anthropology in Edinburgh, I presented a student radio show named Out Of Body Pop.
+In 2016, whilst taking a Social Anthropology masters degree in Edinburgh, I created a student radio show named Out Of Body Pop.
 It was focussed on this flexible sound, and mixed in spoken word gathered from smoking areas, streets, podcasts, and a bunch of writing that hadn’t been recorded yet (I would get friends to record themselves speaking).
 Around the time I revived my old teenage blog with a post about the electronic side of this music, before starting off this blog right here.
 The main body of this blog collects the articles I have written and interviews I conducted, focussing on music that I find really exciting, that makes sense as ‘out of body pop’.

 Who Am I